kmezhoud/biodiversity/README.md

     + Images,...
     + How many times the species has been encountered.
     + Individual Count in each encounter.
++ Button to iterate search if user want to change/select other countries
 + CSS styling with logos in header, Absolute Panel with transparent Button

 <br>